-Outcomes assessment occurs at the course, program, and institutional (GEO) levels, as well as support services.
+Outcomes assessment occurs at the course, program, and institutional levels, as well as support services.
 Assessment goals at each level should align and support one another, working to further the development of our students.
-This includes asking compelling questions of our students, developing measurable expected learning outcomes, establishing benchmarks for performance, creating instruments to measure the outcomes, and using the results to make improvements.
+This includes asking compelling questions of our students, developing measurable expected learning outcomes, establishing benchmarks for performance, creating instruments to measure the outcomes, discussing the assessment data and "use of results" information at a department or SLO meeting to foster dialog, and using the results to make improvements.
+As students are to be aware of the process, faculty are to publish their SLOs on course syllabi or provide a link that directs students to this information (slo.mtsac.edu).